 Finally, while most installations will find the MicroLogix 1000 mounted to a din rail, two mountings holes are also provided for surface mounting.
 They are most often used to mount the Micro directly to the backpanel of an electrical enclosure.
 To aid in these surface mounting installations, the product's Installation Instructions includes a fold out “mounting template” to help in spacing mounting holes accurately.

-Well, that’s in for today’s article reviewing the mounting of a MicroLogix 1000 programmable controller.
-For more information please see the manufacturer’s guide installation instructions HERE.
-If you’ve have any comments, questions or corrections, please feel free to fill out the “leave a reply” for at the bottom of the page.
+Well, that's in for today's article reviewing the mounting of a MicroLogix 1000 programmable controller.
+For more information please see the manufacturer's guide installation instructions HERE.
+If you've have any comments, questions or corrections, please feel free to fill out the “post a comment or question” for at the bottom of the page.
 And if you would like to know about our Micro Programmable Controller course, please visit www.TheAutomationSchool.com for more information.